alizehkhan/mind-body-law/README.md

 ## Built with
 * [Calendly API](https://calendly.stoplight.io/docs/gh/calendly/api-docs) to schedule consultations.
+* [Tabler icons](https://tabler-icons.io/) for minimalist and consistent iconography

 ## Setup
 To run this project, install `http-server` globally via npm so that it may be run from the command line anywhere.